JLuizRF/Sao_Paulo_Real_Estate_Makert/README.md

 By analyzing the data, I was able to uncover several interesting insights into the market.
 For instance, I found that apartments have the highest volume of sales and the highest volume of sales in value, indicating that they are the most popular type of property in São Paulo.
 Additionally, I identified the price and area ranges for which the majority of apartments were sold.
 These findings provide a good starting point for investors who are interested in targeting the most liquid areas of the market.

 If you're interested in learning more about these findings and the analysis behind them, I invite you to explore this GitHub repository.
 By examining the data and applying statistical analysis techniques, I hope to provide valuable insights into the São Paulo real estate market and help you make more informed decisions when investing in the market.

+If you want to get a quik overivew of the finds, check here my *Tableau dasboard*;
+Or if you want to check the whole code and analysis check here the [Jupyter Notbook](https://github.com/JLuizRF/Sao_Paulo_Real_Estate_Makert/blob/main/SP_Real_Estate_Market_Analysis.ipynb).

+Happy exploring!